Gbemisola23/ebinnaturals/README.md

 * ### Footer

-      The footer appears on all pages of the site, it contains the newsletter sign up, about us, privacy policy, facebook and instagram
+      The footer appears on all pages of the site, it contains the newsletter sign up, about us, privacy policy and social media links.

 ![footer](static/images/footer.jpg)

 * ### Newsletter

 Users can subscribe via their email to receive news, offers and deals straight into their inbox.
 ![newsletter](static/images/newsletter_signup.png)